 Google EU shopping rivals complain antitrust remedies aren’t working

-They're demanding more changes, saying their problems have intensified rather than improved since June of 2017.
+They're demanding more changes, saying their problems have intensified rather than improved since the EC ruling in June, 2017.

 In the wake of the European Commission’s $2.7 billion antitrust fine against Google last year, the company opened up product listing ads (PLAs) to rival comparison shopping services.
 It also pledged to operate Google Shopping as though it were a stand-alone entity and to provide “equal treatment” for rivals.